 - Inspection by the project manager and client.

 Our project managers at Ideal Siding will assist you throughout the entire process.
 They will remain in constant communication and gladly answer any questions you may have.
 This is how we make sure you’re confident in your decisions every step of the way.

-Even a minor error in a single step of the siding installation process will lead to an undesirable result and a lot of wasted money.
+Even a minor error in a single step of the siding installation process will lead to undesirable results and a lot of wasted money.
 This is why hiring a licensed wood siding contractor whose team is well-experienced and trusted in the industry is crucial.

 If you are living within or near Seattle, look no further!
 Ideal Sliding is one of the best and fastest-growing siding companies in North America.
 We work hard to make sure that all of our customers are always satisfied with our work.

-Ideal Sliding is the most experienced contractor in cedar siding in Seattle, with more than 400 projects completed!
+Ideal Siding is the most experienced contractor in cedar siding in Seattle, with more than 500 projects completed!
 We have professional crews with decades of experience in every aspect of siding installation.

 We will be happy to answer any questions you may have about our services.
 Feel free to contact us if you would like a walk-through of the installation process.

 Ready to get your FREE no-obligation quote or have questions about our services?
 Please call one of these numbers to talk to one of our project managers:

 We offer cedar siding with a 25-year Workmanship Warranty and a Price Match Guarantee.